Apartment renovation has biggest potential for energy savings in Western Balkan – Reports say

 “A building renovation wave implemented with the help of the Energy Community will assist the Western Balkans in the decarbonization of public and private building stock, with a strong emphasis on digitalization and considering energy poverty.
 The EU, together with international financing institutions [IFIs], will support the efforts of the Western Balkans partners to triple the current renovation rate and energy savings in existing buildings and achieving a nearly-zero energy and emission standard in new buildings,” the Energy Community reports writes.

 The energy savings, according to the report, are perceived to be around more than 50% of consumption.
 While talking about energy consumption, the highest average per square meter ranges from 100 kWh/sqm in Montenegro to above 200 kWh/sqm in Bosnia & Herzegovina.
+Initiatives like these show how important it is to be environmentally friendly, just like the energy-efficient.

 Photo by Unsplash